whl-usc/wang_lab/README.md

 > Each data point and the next four values are averaged and appended into a column.
 The difference of the each data point and the following data point are determined.
 Using a cutoff of -1.5E-04, if the difference of two consecutive averages are lower than the cutoff (_i.e._, Vec (V) is decreasing), the start point is determined.

 > The end point is determined by parsing the original dataframe and curating the highest 1000 Vec (V) values.
-The endpoint must be one of the largest Vec (V) value in the dataset.
-By determining the median of the top 1000 values, the possible endpoint values are narrowed.
+The endpoint must be one of the largest Vec (V) values in the range of the dataset.
+By finding the median of the top 1000 values, possible endpoint values are narrowed to a single peak.
 From all Vec (V) values +/-200 the median, the largest is determined as the endpoint.

+>